 If you have written any books, white papers, or articles, particularly relevant to the job or profession you are targeting, be sure to include them.
 It is surprisingly easy to create a Kindle ebook on Amazon.com.

 If experience, understanding, or training in specific laws or regulations is required for your target job -- and you are qualified -- include the names of these laws and regulations, like ITAR/EAR (International Traffic in Arms Regulations / Export Administration Regulations) or Sarbanes–Oxley (SOX) compliance.

-Now that you understand more about keywords for your resume (or for this version of your resume), put them to use.
 Read How to Optimize the Right Keywords for Your Resumes for methods of researching and using the best keywords.
 Optimizing your resume for an employer's or recruiter's search should increase the effectiveness of your resume.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-A veteran of the United States Marine Corps and a Visiting Scholar at the MIT Sloan School of Management since 2012, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.